backstage/backstage/plugins/incremental-ingestion-backend/README.md

 ## Requirements

 The Incremental Entity Provider backend is designed for data sources that provide paginated results.
 Each burst attempts to handle one or more pages of the query.
 The plugin will attempt to fetch as many pages as it can within a configurable burst length.
 At every iteration, it expects to receive the next cursor that will be used to query in the next iteration.
 Each iteration may happen on a different replica.
-This has several concequences:
+This has several consequences:

 1. The cursor must be serializable to JSON (not an issue for most RESTful or GraphQL based APIs).
 2. The client must be stateless - a client is created from scratch for each iteration to allow distributing processing over multiple replicas.
+3. There must be sufficient storage in Postgres to handle the additional data.

 ## Installation